adbreeker/GRK_PROJECT/README.md

 1. Objects downloaded from internet:
    - bug(player) (modified and animated by us)
    - dog (modified and animated by us)
-   - bird (modfied and animated by us)
+   - bird (modified and animated by us)
    - jacket
    - books (modified by us)
    - open book (modified by us)